newm4n/grule-rule-engine/docs/RETE_id.md

 }
 ```

-Executing the GRL above might "kill" the engine because, when it tries to choose which rules to execute,
+Executing the DRL above might "kill" the engine because when it tries to choose what rules to execute,
 the engine will call the `Fact.VeryHeavyAndLongFunction` function in every rule's `when` scope.

 Thus, instead of executing the `Fact.VeryHeavyAndLongFunction` while evaluating each
-rule, the Rete algorithm only evaluates them once (when the function call is first encountered), and it then remembers the result
+rule, Rete algorithm only evaluate them once (one the first encounter with the function), and remember the result
-for the rest of the rules. (**Note** that this means your function call *must be referentially transparent* -- i.e. it must have no side effects)
+for the rest of the rules.

 The same with `Fact.StringValue`.
-The Rete algorithm will load the value from the object instance and
+Rete algorithm will load the value from the object instance and
-remember it until it gets changed in a `then` scope, such as:
+remember it.
+Until it got changed in the `then` scope, as in ...

 ```go
 rule ... {